Holiday home in Dungeness, Kent

 The indulgent bathroom has two teak baths and a shower – perfect after a long walk.
 Transform the space in the evening and retire to the sleeping area, drawing the bespoke curtaining to completely envelope you.

-The perfect place to spend a mini-honeymoon, as featured in Kent Life.
+The perfect romantic getaway for two, and place to spend a mini-honeymoon, as featured in Kent Life.

 Got a question about this property?